Balise42/sattools/README.md

 * Miscellaneous tests and temporary executables
   * cnfclause_test.cpp, cnfformula_test.cpp: unit tests for cnfclause and cnfformula
   * dimacs_tool.cpp, generate_sat_tool.cpp,ppz_random_tool.cpp,ppz_tool.cpp: miscellaneous temporary executables used in previous versions instead of the generic "sattools" executable.
+  * examples/satstats.cpp, examples/satstats2.cpp, examples/smallcover.cpp: miscellaneous "almost one-shot" bits of code that use the underlying structures of sattools to test some hypotheses.